vukics/cppqed/doc/multiarray.rst

 When the numbers in the angular brackets are permutations of a sequence of ordinals, this is in fact not even an extension, only a permutation of the underlying elementary Hilbert spaces.

-Action of the operator in extended Hilbert spaces can then be calculated by acting with the (possibly permutated) original operator on an appropriate vector slice:
+Matrix elements of the operator in extended Hilbert spaces can then be calculated by acting with the (possibly permutated) original operator on an appropriate vector slice:

 .. math::
   :label: canonicalOperatorExtensionsAction